NR4 - Non-Resident Tax Withholding, Remitting, and Reporting - 2015

 Authorizing the withdrawal of a pre-determined amount from your bank account

 Pre-authorized debit (PAD) is an online, self-service, payment option.
 Through this option, you agree to authorize the CRA to withdraw a pre-determined payment from your bank account to pay tax on a specific date or dates.
 You can set up a PAD agreement using the CRA 's secure My Business Account service at My Business Account.
 PADs are flexible and managed by you.
 You can view historical records, modify, cancel, or skip a payment.
-For more information, go to Make a payment and select the "Pre-authorized debit."
+For more information, go to Make a payment to the Canada Revenue Agency and select the "Pre-authorized debit."

 For more information